One unit of credit equals four semester hours.

 MTH 451 Senior Paper

-This course is required of every student majoring in mathematics and is to demonstrate the research, writing and analytical skills of the graduating senior.
-To be taken in the first or second term of the senior year, this research paper will provide evidence of what the student has learned by having been a mathematics major in terms of knowledge, skills and insight.
+This course is required of every student majoring in mathematics and aims to demonstrate the research, writing and analytical skills of the graduating senior.
+To be written in the first or second term of the senior year, this research paper will provide evidence of what the student has learned as a mathematics major in terms of knowledge, skills and insight.
 The topic of the paper will be selected by the student in consultation with a faculty advisor.
 Prerequisite: MTH 400 with a grade of C or better.

 MTH 468 Internship

 This course provides opportunities for junior or senior mathematics majors to apply their mathematical knowledge in a supervised business or industrial setting.
-Ten to 20 hours of work experience per week is required for one credit, 15-30 hours per week for credit of 1.50.
+Ten to 20 hours of work experience per week is required for one credit; 15 to 30 hours per week for credit of 1.50.
 A term project focusing on learning outcomes of the experience is required.
 Repeatable for credit.
 Approval of the department chair is required.

 MTH 492/292 Independent Study